-To get there head to Gyeongju Express Bus Terminal where you can take either bus number 10, 18, 100 or 150 towards Gyeongju World Expo Park stop.
+To get there head to Gyeongju Express Bus Terminal where you can take either bus number 10, 18, 100 or 150 which will guide you towards the Gyeongju World Expo Park stop.
 Bus number 150 happens to pass most major attractions, so the recommended one to take for the whole route.

 Price: all free

 This would be a temple of a different nature to the rest in Gyeongju.
 This particular temple will not be as crowd-filled as the ones previously mentioned, and superficially has less to offer.
 Its much more discrete, having more of a significance to a mighty temple that once stood nearby.

 The temple also holds the title of having the oldest pagoda in all of Korea which stands proud in the middle of the temple grounds.
 Not only does it have the strange quality of being built from bricks, but the intrinsically designed Buddhist guardians protecting each entrance and a stone lion on each corner.

 This temple is situated in a very historic area, where previously an enormous developing temple/palace once stood.
 Today all that remains is a willow-lined field that will guide you to Gyeongju National Museum.
 There’s a pathway that leads through the field and the remaining stones of a once-mighty temple.
 It certainly provides some spectacular landscape views.

 Like many other attractions found in Gyeongju, a free guide is provided upon request.
 Being the nature of the smaller, lesser-known temple, here guides will politely approach you and enthusiastically detail every aspect.

 To get here, from Gyeongju Express Bus Terminal take bus number 10, 70 or 100 to Gyeonggo-Sageori Bus stop.
 Alternatively from Singyeongju Station on buses number 70 or 700 to the same stop.

 Price: 1500 Won